-Whether you’re a professional athlete training for a triathlon or just someone who just wants to track their runs or hikes, there’s a Polar watch out there for you.
-The company’s lineup consists of the Vantage series aimed at demanding users, the M series that’s suitable for casual athletes, and the Ignite watch that falls somewhere in between.
-We’ve rounded them all up in this article, so you can decide for yourself which one is right for you.
+Whether you’re a professional athlete training for a triathlon or just someone who wants to track their runs or hikes, there’s a Polar watch out there for you.
+The company’s lineup consists of the Vantage series aimed at demanding users and the Ignite that’s built for a wider audience.
+We’ve rounded up all the best Polar watches in this article so you can choose the right one for your needs.

 This is the least powerful watch in Polar’s Vantage series, but it is still a very good one.
 Compared to the other two models, you lose out on the ability to check your running power.
 The device also doesn’t come with Polar’s Recovery Pro tool and sports a smaller battery that gets you 30 hours of continuous use instead of 40.
 These are the major differences, although there are a few other small ones as well.

-Polar Ignite: The best Polar fitness watch
+Polar Ignite: The best multisport Polar watch

 If the Vantage series is too pricey for you or you don’t need all the running-specific features it offers, the Ignite might be the Polar watch you’re looking for.
 It strikes a great balance between features and price.

 The Polar Ignite has a simple and elegant design.
 It’s the thinnest and lightest watch the company has made to date, coming in at just 35g.
 You get built-in GPS, a heart rate sensor, water-resistance (WR30), and the ability to track data in more than 100 activities.
 The battery isn’t as good as Polar’s more expensive models, but it’s still decent at a maximum of 17 hours with GPS usage.